Jump to content

 • Interests:Married to Michelle, Father of three boys (Oliver, Jacob and Louis).
 I enjoy cycling, walking and travelling, watching sport, especially football and Manchester United.
 Oh and I love food and beer and wine.

-Posted Today, 07:59 AM
+Posted 16 September 2025 - 07:59 AM

-A postive food safety culture is the goal, but living it every day can be challenging.
+A positive food safety culture is the goal, but living it every day can be challenging.
 From training to management buy-in, from paperwork to frontline habits, the gaps often show up in unexpected places.

 Which part do you think is the hardest to get right?